uiuc-ae353/uiuc-ae353.github.io/setup.md

 - If you are using macOS, skip to the [MacOS](#macos) section.
 - If you are using Windows, skip to the [Windows](#windows) section.

+After setting up your system, please move on the [testing](#testing-your-setup) section to ensure that your setup is correct.

 # Linux (Ubuntu/Debian-based Distros)

 ### Command-line basics